 A hit to the back or a fall can cause a break in the spine, resulting in sudden, intense pain often requiring immediate medical attention.
 Instances of bone fractures increase with osteoporosis; a bone-weakening chronic condition.

 Named after its location, the sacroiliac joint connects the spine and pelvis together, helping transfer the load of the upper body to the lower body.
-Therefore, any damage to the joint, or wearing away of the cartilage can result in moderate to severe pain.
+Therefore, any damage to the joint, or wearing away of the cartilage can result in moderate to severe pain and warrant a visit to your orthopedic surgeon.

 As you age, your discs start to shrink, along with swelling in spinal bones and ligaments (if you have osteoarthritis).
 Both of these factors cause the spinal canal to sufficiently narrow.
 This puts extra pressure on the spine and spinal nerves, resulting in numbness, cramping, and weakness in the shoulders and legs that worsens when standing or walking.